cppalliance/safe-cpp/proposal/draft.md

   cannot use uninitialized object p with type std2::box<std2::string_view>
 ```

-The _rel-expression_ names a local variable object or subobject and relocates that into a new value.
+The _rel-expression_ names an object or subobject and relocates that into a new value.
 The old object becomes uninitialized.
-Any uses of uninitialized objects generates a compiler error.
-Using a null `std::unique_ptr` was undefined behavior.
-Using an uninitialized `std2::box` is a compile-time error.
+Using an uninitialized object generates a compiler error.
+Contrast the legacy object model with the relocation model: using a null `std::unique_ptr` results in runtime undefined behavior, but using an uninitialized `std2::box` raises a compile-time error.

 We have to reimagine our standard library in the presence of relocation.
 Most kinds of resource handles include null states.
 These should all be replaced by safe versions to reduce exposure to unsafe APIs.

 The compiler can only relocate local variables.
 How do we move objects that live on the heap, or for which we only have a pointer or reference?
 We need to use optional types.

 The C++ Standard Library has an optional type, but it's not safe to use.
-The optional API is full of undefined behaviors: using `operator*` or `operator->` while the value is disengaged raises undefined behavior.
-A similar class new to C++23, `std::expected`, exhibits the same undefined behaviors for out-of-contract uses of its `operator*`, `operator->` and `error` APIs.
+The optional API is full of undefined behaviors: using `operator*` or `operator->` while the value is disengaged raises undefined behavior. `std::expected`, new to C++23, exhibits the same undefined behaviors for out-of-contract uses of its `operator*`, `operator->` and `error` APIs.

-If we were to wrap the safe `std2::box` in an `std::optional`, to represent a null state, that would be just as unsafe as using `std::unique_ptr`, since its `operator->` is equally unsafe.
-We need a new _sum type_ that doesn't exhibit the union-like defects of `std::optional` and `std::expected`.
+If we were to represent the null state by wrapping the safe `std2::box` in an `std::optional`, that would be just as unsafe as using `std::unique_ptr`.
+The `operator->` is unsafe either way.
+We need a new _sum type_ that doesn't exhibit the union-like safety defects of `std::optional` and `std::expected`.

 ```cpp
 template<class T+>